-During the three months ended March 31, 2011, we issued 495,007 shares of common stock through the optional cash purchase feature of our Dividend and Distribution Reinvestment and Share Purchase Program, or DRSPP.
-The issuance resulted in net proceeds of \$30.0 million.
-No such issuances were made during the three months ended March 31, 2010.
+During the three month period ended March 31, 2012, we issued 120 shares of common stock through the optional cash purchase feature of our Dividend and Distribution Reinvestment and Share Purchase Program, or DRSPP.
+The issuances resulted in net proceeds of \$8,000.
+During the three month period ended March 31, 2011, we issued 495,236 shares of common stock through the optional cash purchase feature of our DRSPP resulting in net proceeds of approximately \$30.0 million.

-During the three months ended March 31, 2011, 25,082 shares of MAA's common stock were acquired from employees to satisfy tax withholding obligations that arose upon vesting of restricted stock granted pursuant to approved plans.
+During the three months ended March 31, 2012, 15,565 shares of MAA's common stock were acquired from employees to satisfy minimum tax withholding obligations that arose upon vesting of restricted stock granted pursuant to approved plans.
+During the three months ended March 31, 2011, 25,082 shares were acquired for these purposes.

-6. Notes Payable
+7. Notes Payable

-On March 31, 2011, we had total indebtedness of \$1.5 billion, compared to \$1.5 billion as of December 31, 2010.
-Our indebtedness as of March 31, 2011 consisted of both conventional and tax exempt debt.
-Borrowings were made through individual property mortgages as well as company-wide secured credit facilities.
+On March 31, 2012 and December 31, 2011, we had total indebtedness of \$1.5 billion and \$1.6 billion, respectively.
+Our indebtedness as of March 31, 2012 consisted of both conventional and tax exempt debt.
+Borrowings were made through individual property mortgages as well as company-wide credit facilities.
+We utilize both secured and unsecured debt.